A topic from the subject of Kinetics in Chemistry.

 3. Add 10 mL of 0.1 M Na₂S₂O₃ solution to the beaker and stir thoroughly.

-5. Stop the stopwatch when the solution turns colorless.
+5. Stop the stopwatch when the solution turns dark blue.

 Results

-The time taken for the solution to turn colorless decreases as the concentration of Na2S2O3 solution increases.
-This indicates that the rate of the reaction is directly proportional to the concentration of Na2S2O3.
+The time for the solution to turn dark blue (due to the formation of I₃⁻ which complexes with starch) will decrease as the concentration of Na₂S₂O₃ increases.
+This suggests the rate is directly proportional to the Na₂S₂O₃ concentration.

 Analysis